Yes, you read that right. At the start of each new year, it’s the

 I have nothing against RRSPs.
 Quite the opposite!
 It’s a great savings vehicle.
-But if everyone took care of their finances, we wouldn’t need to run these kinds of campaigns in January or February.
+However, we wouldn't need to run campaigns like these every January and February if saving was part of our routine.
 Why?
 Because saving should be part of a solid financial plan and, above all, it should occur all year long.

 Why do people contribute $1,000 or $10,000 on March 1?
 Why don’t they contribute this amount in 26 or 12 equal installments throughout the year and make a final contribution adjustment, if needed, at the end of the year?